 YUNGIB NI REUBEN

-After duyan, you’ll explore the cave discovered by one of the park ranger of Masungi and you guess it right, the ranger’s name is Reuben.
+After duyan, you’ll explore the cave discovered by one of the park rangers of Masungi and you guess it right, the ranger’s name is Reuben.
 It is dark inside so bring out your phones for some light source.
 In the middle of the cave is a water fountain that catches the rain.
 The temperature inside is cool and you can go wash your face with the cold water in the fountain.
 Fresh!

 ON THE TOP OF TATAY

 Tatay (Father) is the tallest among all the peaks in Masungi Georeserve.
 It is a long way up to the top and this is where my whole legs are close to giving up.
 Fatigue will start to make its way to you.
 We have to stop most of the time for some sugar rush and boiled egg.
 I don’t even have photos anymore because I’m so tired to even click my camera. (#OALang) TIP#13: Bring chocolates or energy bar or anything that will give you energy.
-You badly needed it in you trek to the peak.
+You badly needed it in your trek to the peak.

 But the view from above is priceless!
 It is an endless green and mountain.
 There’s something fulfilling seeing your body overcome something you never thought you could.